Hwavin/infopotato/system/functions/htmLawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file may be updated independently if the secondary files are revised.)

   `Version number - Release date.
 Notes`

+  1.1.9.5 - 6 July 2011.
+Minor correction of a rule for nesting of 'li' within 'dir'.

   1.1.9.4 - 3 July 2010.
 Parameter 'schemes' now accepts '!' so any URL, even a local one, can be `denied`.
 An issue in which a second URL value in 'style' properties was not checked was fixed.